Sparkling wine: top bubbles to try in 2025

 Curiosity: judges taste blind, meaning they don’t know the producer or label!
 They exclusively focus on aspects like aroma, flavor and finish.

-FAQs Best sparkling wine
+FAQs Sparkling wine

 If you enjoy sweeter sparkling wines, Moscato d’Asti and Asti Spumante are top picks.
 These Italian sparkling wines are sweet, light, fruity and aromatic, ideal for dessert or casual sipping.
 When browsing, check for terms like “Demi-Sec” or “Sweet” on the label.
 These indicate a higher sugar content and ensure a smooth and sweeter drinking experience.